7 Ways to Compress PDF Files in C#, VB.NET | Syncfusion Blogs

 Wrapping up

-If you are new to our PDF library, it is highly recommended that you follow our Getting Started guide.
+If you are new to our PDF library, following our getting started guide is highly recommended.

-If you’re already a Syncfusion user, you can download the product setup here else, you can download a free, 30-day trial here.
+If you’re already a Syncfusion user, you can download the product setup here.
+Otherwise, you can download a free 30-day trial here.

-Have any questions or require clarifications about these features?
-Please let us know in the comments below, you can also contact us through our support forum or Direct-Trac.
+Do you have any questions or require clarification about these features?
+Please let us know in the comments below.
+You can also contact us through our support forum, support portal, or feedback portal.
 We are happy to assist you!

 Comments (2)